davidmataro/davidmataro/_posts/2016-10-16-my-rework-book-notes.markdown

 Launch now.
 Once your product does what it need to do,  get it out there.

-Important questions to ask yourself to ensure you are doing work that matters :
+Important questions to ask yourself to ensure you are doing work that matters:

 - Why are you doing this?
 - What problem are you solving?